 Talk with professors!

 Along with attending class, the ultimate key to succeeding academically is connecting with your professors.
-All of the professors here at Loyola have scheduled office hours set aside specifically so their students (i.e. you) can connect and ask questions about course material, assignments, advice, or simply have a conversation.
-Our faculty are experts in their fields and can serve as valuable resources, so please take advantage of them.
-We promise that they don’t bite!
+All of the professors here at Loyola have scheduled office hours set aside specifically so their students (that’s you!) can connect and ask questions about course material or simply have a conversation.
+Our faculty are experts in their fields and can serve as valuable resources, so please get to know them.

 Welcome to New Orleans, Louisiana!
 If you’re new to this part of the country, it can get pretty hot outside.
 If you grew up here, you’re perfectly aware of that fact.
-Because it can get very hot, whether you are running laps or running late to class, make sure that you are staying hydrated.
-We have filtered water bottle filling stations all across campus.
+Whether you are running laps or running late to class, make sure that you are staying hydrated.
+We have filtered water bottle filling stations located across campus.
 You can also stop by the C-Store and pick up a Powerade or Vitamin Water.

 In addition to our knowledgeable faculty, you now have access to a whole team of support staff here to help you with any questions that may come up as you get adjusted.
 Below you’ll find answers to some of the more frequent questions we see from students around the start of the semester.

 The New Student Resource Guide is another great resource packed with information to help you get settled at Loyola.
 You’ll find location and contact info for offices and departments on campus, instructions for using technology at Loyola, and a rundown of essential info for academics, student life, and safety on campus.